TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FileStructure/Configuration/Index.rst

 Some of the sub directories in here have reserved names with special meanings.

-All files in this directory and in the sub directories :file:`TCA` and : file:`Backend` are automatically included during the TYPO3 bootstrap.
+All files in this directory and in the sub directories :file:`TCA` and :file:`Backend` are automatically included during the TYPO3 bootstrap.

 The following files and folders are commonly found in the :file:`Configuration`
 folder: